DevWellington26/LGCrypto/README.md

 # LGCrypto
-Just a experimental crypto written in golang.
+Just a experimental cryptocurrency written in golang.